This study is hoping to learn more about how clinical care has changed since Roe v. Wade was overturned.

 - Delayed management of ectopic pregnancy

-- Delayed treatment for spontaneous pregnancy loss and preterm premature rupture of membranes
+- Delayed treatment for spontaneous pregnancy loss and preterm prelabor rupture of membranes

 - Difficulty providing standard-of-care treatment due to the concern of causing an abortion, regardless of whether the patient was pregnant or not (e.g., chemotherapy, methotrexate, or misoprostol for a non-abortion indication)